askucher/abl-sdk/README.md

        calc.coupon.code = "COUPONCODE"
        calc.coupon.add!

-       //when you change the model in angular view please add attributes event="book.handle(event)" and name="email" or appropriate in order to show inline errors to user
+       #when you change the model in angular view please add attributes event="book.handle(event)" and name="email" or appropriate in order to show inline errors to user

        form.email = "yourEmail@gmail.com"
        form.name = "Your Name"